humdrum-tools/humdrum-documentation/tool/simil/index.md

 ## EXAMPLES ##

-The following examples illustrate the operation of **simil.** Consider first, the *fixed template mode.* In the following example, the source input consists of the left-most spine (labelled <span class="rep">foo</span>) and is held in a file named `source`; the middle column (not Humdrum) consists of the
+The following examples illustrate the operation of <span class="tool">simil</span>.
+Consider first, the *fixed template mode.* In the following example, the source input consists of the left-most spine (labelled <span class="rep">foo</span>) and is held in a file named `source`; the middle column (not Humdrum) consists of the